elsampsa/valkka-core/README.md

   - Arbitrary geometry transformations : think of fisheye spheres, etc.
   - And much more .. !
 - Two-level API.
 Level 1 is simply swig-wrapped cpp.
 Level 2 is higher level and makes development even easier.
-- For an overview of technical details, see [docu](https://elsampsa.github.io/valkka-core/).
+- For an overview of technical details, see [documentation](https://elsampsa.github.io/valkka-core/).
 If you are just using the python3 API, you should read at least the "Library Architecture" section.

 ## Features

-### Current stable version is 0.3.6
+### Current stable version is 0.4.0

+0.4.0 Version : "The Rewrite"
+- A complete rewrite of the library
+- (documentation might lag a bit behind..)

 0.3.6 Version
 - Sending multicast works